The Seven Most Bizarre Trophies on the Planet

 The Jug with the Sharpest Spout

-The winner of the British Open in golf receives the Claret Jug, an elegant silver trophy.
+The winner of the British Open in golf receives the Claret Jug, an elegant silver custom trophy.
 This award is outdone, though, by the trophy for the winner of the Dubai Desert Classic.
 That golfer hauls in a massive silver jug complete with a fearfully sharp-looking spout.
 A truly imposing design, this trophy is longer than the torsos of many of its winners.

 A Brick for the Winner

 OK, it’s not a brick.
 It’s a cobblestone on a small pedestal, and it’s the award for cycling’s Paris-Roubaix race.
 The French race is notorious for an incredibly difficult cobblestone section, which is the inspiration for this unique trophy.
-The trophy stands as a reminder that the adage no pain, no gain is entirely true where this race is concerned.
+The trophy award stands as a reminder that the adage no pain, no gain is entirely true where this race is concerned.

 It’s a Tiger, Really

 The Chevron World Challenge, hosted by Tiger Woods, boasts a trophy that really speaks to its host.
-That’s because this sizable piece features a tiger cub with paw upon a golf ball.
+That’s because this sizable piece features a tiger cub with its paw upon a golf ball.
 Naturally, the golf ball isn’t just a golf ball.
 It’s also a globe, and it’s being dominated by the tiger.
 Color commentators speculate that Tiger himself probably loves the design.